GPU-Direct SQL

 Note

-Striped read from multiple NVMe-SSD using md-raid0 requires the enterprise subscription provided by HeteroDB,Inc.
+Striping reads from multiple NVME-SSD volumes using md-raid0 or reading from remote disks over high-speed network requires the enterprise subscription provided by HeteroDB,Inc.

 .